open-telemetry/oteps/text/0148-sampling-probability.md

 In addition to propagating head inclusion probability, to count Parent-sampled spans, each span must directly encode its adjusted count in the corresponding `SpanData`.
-This may use a non-descriptive Span attribute named `sampling.parent.adjusted_count`, for example.
+This may use a non-descriptive Span attribute named `sampling.adjusted_count`, for example.

 ##### `TraceIDRatio` Sampler